enyuh/JPEG-Compression/README.md

 5. Huffman<br>

-> In this step, DC components are coded into Huffman.
+> In this step, DC components are coded into Huffman.<br>

+The remaining part of code is to revrse JPEG image back to bmp format, we can see the lossy image.